How to File a Mini Tort Claim in Michigan

 Without the at-fault party’s information, you will not be able to file a claim.
 In Michigan, if you do not have collision coverage and you are involved in a hit and run, no coverage is provided under your policy.
 Review your declaration page or ask your agent what coverage is on your insurance policy.

-02Step 2: Get a Copy of the Police Report
+Get a Copy of the Police Report

 Police reports can often take over a week to process.
-Many police reports can be accessed, or even be required to be accessed online for a fee.
+Many police reports can be accessed or even be required to be accessed online for a fee.
 Your agent may help you get the report if you do not have computer access, but you should be responsible for the fee.

-03Step 3: Get an Estimate
+Get an Estimate

-In order to file a claim, you will need to get an estimate for the repairs.
+To file a claim, you will need to get an estimate for the repairs.
 Just get one estimate from your preferred body shop.
 If the damage is over $1000, you will be capped off at the $1000 limit.
 Anything above the amount will be your responsibility.

-04Step 4: Get a Copy of your Insurance Declaration Page
+Get a Copy of your Insurance Declaration Page

 You will need to provide proof of insurance to the at-fault party’s insurance company.
 They will be looking for a declarations page.
-The declaration page not only shows a policy's effective dates but also the coverage listed on each vehicle.
-To file a mini tort claim you must have an active policy with a standard/regular deductible on collision or no collision coverage.
+The declaration page shows not only a policy's effective dates but also the coverage listed on each vehicle.
+To file a mini-tort claim, you must have an active policy with a standard/regular deductible on collision or no collision coverage.

-If you are at the point of actually filing a mini tort claim, an insurance agent can sure come in handy.
+If you are at the point of actually filing a mini-tort claim, an insurance agent can sure come in handy.
 Most agents will help you file the claim by calling the at-fault party’s insurance company.
-Since the claim does not actually go on your insurance policy, it is up to the agent whether or not he is willing to help you file a claim on the at-fault party’s policy.
+Since the claim does not go on your insurance policy, it is up to the agent whether or not he is willing to help you file a claim on the at-fault party’s policy.
 Either with or without your agent's help, contact the at-fault party’s insurance agent or carrier.

 Provide the following:

-- Date of the accident.
+- Date of the accident

-- At-fault party’s name, policy number, and vehicle involved.
+- At-fault party’s name, policy number, and vehicle involved

-- Your name, policy number, and vehicle involved.
+- Your name, policy number, and vehicle involved

-- Description of the accident and copy of the police report.
+- Description of the accident and copy of the police report

-- A copy of your estimate.
+- A copy of your estimate

-- A copy of your declarations page.
+- A copy of your declarations page

 Once you or your agent have called the claim in, you should be all set.
 Access to a fax machine helps get the documentation to the insurance company.
-The company will need to verify all the information, then you should be set to receive your $500 check in the mail.
+The company will need to verify all the information; then you should be set to receive your $500 check in the mail.
 Mini tort claims are relatively simple once you understand the process.